abhijeet322914/BEM_BigWham/README.md

 # BEM_BigWham

+In this repository, some engineering problems are solved using the Boundary Element Method (BEM).
+For the BEM formulation, BigWHam library is used, which is developed under Prof. Brice Lecampion's Geo-Energy Lab (GEL) at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
+For further details on BigWham: https://github.com/GeoEnergyLab-EPFL/BigWham.

 Filename and their descriptions:

 griffith_mesh_convergence_study.ipynb: In this problem, an infinitesimal crack of width 2a (also called Griffith’s crack) is subjected to